idm-oxford/climate-epidemics/paper/paper.md

 experience substantial transmission [@hart_climate_2025].
 The climepi [documentation]( https://climate-epidemics.readthedocs.io/en/stable/) includes a detailed usage example demonstrating how results from that study [@hart_climate_2025] can be reproduced.
-Further example pages show how climepi can be used to reproduce results from two other studies (that did not originally use climepi): parameterizing the temperature-dependent dengue suitability model developed by @mordecai_detecting_2017, and recreating the analysis of the impact of internal climate variability on climate suitability for the dengue vector, *Aedes aegypti*, by @kaye_impact_2024.
+Further example pages show how climepi can be used to recreate results from two other studies (that did not originally use climepi)
+[@mordecai_detecting_2017;@kaye_impact_2024]: specifically, these examples involve parameterizing the temperature-dependent dengue suitability model developed by
+@mordecai_detecting_2017, and recreating the analysis of the impact of internal climate variability on climate suitability for the dengue vector, *Aedes aegypti*, by
+@kaye_impact_2024.

 # Acknowledgements